About The Department

 In addition to teaching, he has authored William Henry Holmes and the Rediscovery of the American West (University of New Mexico Press, 2000).
 The book was short-listed for the Evans Biography Award in 2000 and was named an “Honor Book” in the Denver Public Library’s Caroline Bancroft History Book competition in 2001.
 He later wrote Lyndon B. Johnson and Modern America (2009) for the biography series of the University of Oklahoma Press.
 He used the book to test Nash’s thesis and challenge a number of conventional interpretations of the Texas president.
 He has also edited two books: The Cold War American West, from 1945 to 1989 (University of New Mexico Press, 1998), which was a collection of original essays and maps, as well as Bedford/St. Martin’s document reader, Selected Historical Documents to Accompany America's History, Volume 2: Since 1865 (the 2004, 2008, and 2011 editions).

 He is currently working on an ambitious project: a continental and civilizational history of North America, from A.D.
 1519 to the present.
-This book seeks to integrate the histories of the Neo-Europes of Mexico, Canada, and the United States and frames the five-century narrative in terms of the continent’s cultural (i.e., non-organic) evolution.
+This book seeks to integrate the histories of the Neo-Europes of Mexico, Canada, and the United States and frames the five-century narrative in terms of the continent’s social or cultural (i.e., non-organic) evolution.
 The idea of social development has a long history, dating back to the Enlightenment.
 It informed the work of Turner as well as Nash, and currently serves as the basis of the United Nation’s Human Development Index, the latter of which was adopted by the international community in 1990.
 Fernlund’s book expands and modifies the idea, applies it to North America, and projects it backward in time.

 From 2001 to 2002, Fernlund was a Senior Fulbright Scholar in Vietnam.
 He lectured on U.S. history and served as a curriculum consultant at Vietnam National University in Hanoi.
 And between 2006 and 2012, he directed the Western History Association.